Share this article

 How often do tortoises eat?

 Pellet tortoise food should be given to them once a day alongside fresh grass, hay, and constant access to clean water.
+Very young tortoises can be fed twice daily.
 While they often enjoy certain fruits, vegetables, and greens these don’t need to be given to them every day.
-Although dark leaf foods like kale and cabbage provide important nutrients for them, salad items like Romain lettuce contain little fiber which is not good for tortoise digestion.
+Although dark leaf foods like kale and cabbage provide important nutrients for them, salad items like Romain lettuce contain little fiber which is not good for tortoise digestion and can lead to loose stools.

-In the wild, tortoises eat a huge variety of plants, so mixing things up foodwise is a very important part of tortoise care.
+In the wild, tortoises eat a huge variety of plants, so mixing things up foodwise is a very important part of tortoise care, as their digestive systems are not designed to eat large amounts of any one plant, but instead small amounts of a large variety.

 What veg can tortoises eat?